amygdalama/blog-source/content/2014-03-14-import-accio-bootstrapping-python-grammar.md

 What if we tried calling `accio` like a function?

-    :::text
+    :::pycon
     >>> accio(sys)
     Traceback (most recent call last):
       File "<stdin>", line 1, in <module>
     NameError: name 'sys' is not defined

 Maybe we need to pass 'sys' as a string?

-    :::text
+    :::pycon
     >>> accio('sys')
     <module 'sys' (built-in)>